opensystemsassociation/southendtransportresearch/README.md

 Integration of ioio board
 -------------------------
-Currently developing a phonagap plugin for the IOIO board.

 **The IOIO exmaples have been tested with**
 - Android phone: The Samsung Gallaxy GT-19000
 - Android version: Android 2.3.6